Current vortices in hexagonal graphene quantum dots

-These currents can also be used to generate spin based quantum devices, since the orientation of a spin placed at the center of the vortex can be manipulated by the induced magnetic field \cite{circulating_fractal}.
+These currents can also be used to generate spin-based quantum devices, since the orientation of a spin placed at the center of the vortex can be manipulated by the induced magnetic field \cite{circulating_fractal}.
 Conversely, the current vortex will be affected by external magnetic perturbations in its proximity.
 This suggests the use of GQD, both as nanomagnets and as magnetic nanosensors.
 These might have applications in nanoscale magnetic recording or in electron microscopy, for instance.
 Another possible application is in the design of energy-tunable electron \cite{gerhard2012graphene} or even plasmonic \cite{smirnova2016trapping} lenses.
 Another interesting related subject is the study of magnetic textures associated to the multivortices.
 The study of current vortices in differently shaped quantum dots is currently being performed in our group, including both geometrical and topological deformations.
 We can anticipate that other geometries and shapes sustain such currents as well, which increases the possibility of experimental verification of these results.